A class of decelerating inhomogeneous cosmological models giving rise to accelerating FLRW universes at large scales: Introduction

 The FLRW models are characterised by a set of cosmological observers, by which we mean the integral curves of a unit and vorticity-free time-like vector field $\normal$, the $\normal$-observers, who are free-falling, and whose spatial sections $\normal^{\bot}$ have homogeneous and isotropic geometry \cite{LGGomes_2024_CQG_1} experiencing an equally symmetric expansion \cite{LGGomes_2024_CQG_2}.
 In our model, we adopt all those assumptions but the ``free-falling" condition.
 This implies that anyone comoving with them fells a gravitational force $-\grad_{\normal}\normal$ in the $\normal$-observer perspective, and therefore, small volumes experience tidal forces as well.
 We set this framework in section \ref{Sec:Spacetime}.

-We focus on extending the dust FLRW solutions with the matter's reference frame decoupled from that of the $\normal$-observers, the former being the sole case in which they meet.
-Thus, matter is represented by an ensemble of particles of rest mass $m_0$, almost pressureless, except that they are still capable of resisting the gravitational tides by a viscosity term, which is not enough to halt their motion, but sufficient to keep the expansion homogeneous and isotropic.
+We focus on extending the dust FLRW solutions with the matter's reference frame decoupled from that of the $\normal$-observers, the FLRW being the sole case in which they meet.
+This means that the $\normal$-frame represents the locations where we can witness a homogeneous and isotropic universe, but not a frame where one can be at rest.
+Thus, matter is represented by an ensemble of moving particles of rest mass $m_0$, almost pressureless, except that they are still capable of resisting the gravitational tides by a viscosity term, which is not enough to halt their motion, but sufficient to keep the expansion homogeneous and isotropic.
 It is treated neither statistically nor as a fluid, but phenomenologically instead, with a conserved number density $4$-vector, $\pnumber^\mu$.
-This is what we call quasi-dust, as described in section \ref{Sec:MatterContent}.

 In the context described so far, we analyse the evolution equations, namely, Einstein's with no cosmological constant ($\Lambda=0$) plus the conservation of particle number, and their solutions.
 This is the subject of section \ref{Sec:EvolutionEquations}.
 In the following, in section \ref{Sec:SolutionsPeriodicBoundary}, we introduce the notion of a periodic boundary condition, which is the mathematical apparatus ensuring that our model satisfies the cosmological principle on large scales.
 The existence and properties of the solutions therein are analysed, and the averaging problem is solved naturally.
 In the section \ref{Sec:DarkEnergy}, we show that one of the backreaction effects is the rise of a term in the large-scale dynamics mimicking a positive and evolving dark-energy content, which is just an apparent situation, for it comes from the average value of the local gravitational potential.
-Interestingly enough, after suitably solving the fitting problem, we show how the $\normal$-observers can detect an apparent large-scale acceleration of the universe even though it is decelerating, after all.
+Interestingly enough, after suitably solving the fitting problem, we show how the $\normal$-observers can detect an apparent large-scale acceleration of the universe even though it is decelerating.
 We write our final considerations in section \ref{Sec:FinalRemarks}.